-Figure A140: MISO and PJM CTS Forecast Errors
+Figure A137: MISO and PJM CTS Forecast Errors

 The adoption of CTS has been limited because of persistent forecasting errors in both MISO and PJM.
 We measured the difference between the actual LMP and the forecasted price used for CTS.
-In Figure A140, we show the differences by month as a share of average LMPs, in both average and absolute average terms.
+In Figure A137, we show the differences by month as a share of average LMPs, in both average and absolute average terms.

 The red diamonds represent the monthly average of the differences between the real-time LMPs at the respective RTOs' interface (five-minute prices averaged to 15-minute intervals) and the 15-minute forecasted interface prices used for CTS, expressed as the percentage difference relative to average real-time LMPs.
 Positive error means that the forecasted prices, on average, were lower than real-time LMPs, while negative error means the forecasted prices were higher.
 The blue bars show this error calculation in absolute terms.
-The annual errors in the table are an average of all the respective monthly values, excluding January through March when there was a known bias in the MISO forecast.
+The table in the chart provides these respective error calculations on an annual basis.

-Figure A140: MISO and PJM CTS Forecast Errors 2019
+Figure A137: MISO and PJM CTS Forecast Errors